lydarr/ArcGIS_ExperienceBuilder_Custom_Widget/new_widget_controller/new_widget_controller.md

-## Updated Widget Controller for Experience Builder Developer version 1.13
+## Update the Widget Controller for Experience Builder Developer version 1.13

 **Note: the following steps are meant for version 1.13**